 Machines that form the backbone of factory automation, such as programmable logic controllers (PLCs), might last several decades, and there’s no reason to replace them if they still perform adequately and comply to the most recent guidelines.
 However, legacy equipment usually lacks the communications capabilities required to implement a hyperautomation strategy.

 Luckily, if plant managers develop a solid business case for hyperautomation, there are ways to retrofit older equipment with smart sensors.
-In this way, the machines can be connected to the Industrial Internet of Things (IIoT) and send valuable data that can be used to streamline operations, reduce costs and increase productivity.
-An automation parts supplier that specializes in obsolete equipment can easily provide manufacturers with the hardware they need to retrofit their machines and make them fit for Industry 4.0.
+In this way, the machines can be connected the to the Industrial Internet of Things (IIoT) and send valuable data that can be used to streamline operations, reduce costs and increase productivity.
+An automation parts supplier that specialises in obsolete equipment can easily provide manufacturers with the hardware they need to retrofit their machines and make them fit for Industry 4.0.